avdnowhere/universitylist/README.md

 npm run build
 ```

-It will correctly bundles React in production mode and optimizes the build for the best performance.
+It will correctly bundles React in production mode and optimizes the build for the best performance.<br />
 The build is minified and the filenames include the hashes.

 ## Built With